Jamal Petgrave

-Jamal Petgrave (born 14 May 1997) is an English international judoka.
+Jamal Petgrave (born 14 May 1997) is a British international judoka.
 He has represented England at the Commonwealth Games and won a gold medal.

 Biography

-Petgrave is a three-time British champion having claimed the national crown at the British Judo Championships in 2017, 2019, and 2021.
+Petgrave won three British middleweight titles having claimed the national crown at the British Judo Championships in 2017, 2019, and 2021.
 In 2018, he won silver at the U23 European Championships.

 In 2022, he was selected for the 2022 Commonwealth Games in Birmingham where he competed in the men's 90 kg, reaching the final and winning the gold medal.

+In December 2024, Petgrave won a fourth middleweight title at the British Judo Championships.